DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/DSapps_OpenSees.md

 * **Automatically stages your input files to the HPC scratch directory**, where I/O is fastest.
 * **Executes your analysis** on the compute nodes you requested.
 * **Collects and returns your output files to your DesignSafe My Data workspace** after the job completes.

+**This app can also be used when submitting a job to Stampede3 via the Tapis interface**

 This means you can: